MooersLab/modular-annotated-bibliography-biblatex-latex/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Template for making an enhanced annotated and illustrated bibliography with BiblaTeX in LaTeX
+# Template for making an enhanced annotated and illustrated bibliography with BibLaTeX in LaTeX

 ## What is this?
 Annotated bibliography on steroids
 An annotated bibliography summarizes notes about papers being read during a research project.